earthsteading/Quarry-Redevelopment/README.md

 # Quarry-Redevelopment
 Redeveloping abandoned quarries into useable structures and spaces

+## Definitions, standards and legislation
+Quarry redevelopment in Australia is primarily dictated by the mining industry:
+  - [ ] AS 3007 Electrical equipment in mines and quarries-surface installations and assocated processing plant
+  - [ ]

 ## Examples
   - [ ] BioDome in UK
   - [ ] Rocky Mountains Colorado (RedRocks?)